YaoGroup/ServerMantaince/README.md

 If the target does not exist, it creates a new file.
 \
 \
-It worth writing another book for using `vim`.
-For now, we only show how to start editting and quit the program.
+It is worth writing another book for using `vim`.
+For now, we only show how to start editing and quit the program.
 \
 \
-**Start Editting**
+**Start Editing**

-Click `i` and check there is a text `-- INSERT --` at the bottom left.
+Click `i' and check there is a text `-- INSERT --` at the bottom left.
 If so, you are in *insert mode* and ready to add/remove some texts.
 You can type/delete texts as you normally did.
-It's a plain mode without convenient features you used to have, for example "undo" & "copy-paste".
+It's a basic mode without convenient features you used to have, for example, "undo" & "copy-paste".
 \
 \
 **Save and Quit**